Which one would we choose?

 Is one better priced than the other?

-Yes, the Genius 8000 is at the time of writing (just after their launch) the cheaper of the three brushes.
+Yes, the Genius 8000 is the cheaper of the four brushes.

 Based on their recommended retail price (RRP) there is a £20 difference, £259.99* for the 8000 and £279.99* for the 9000; but the reality is there is just a £10 difference in the cost when actually buying the brush.
 This comes about because the brushes are so infrequently sold at their RRP due to the competitive sales nature of retailers.

 We have reviewed both the 8000 and 9000 in depth and at the time of writing they worked out at 16p and 15p per day to own, over the course of 3 years based on one user.
 Click here to find out how we determine the cost of ownership.

 Prices are always changing so if this is a big deciding factor, we advise calculating this at the time of purchase yourself.